Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

         parsl.load()
         ```

-        Also tell quacc that you wish to use Parsl by running `quacc use parsl` in the command-line.
+        Also tell quacc that you wish to use Parsl by running `quacc set WORKFLOW_ENGINE parsl` in the command-line.

     ```python
     from ase.build import bulk